K. Chandrashekar Rao

-Kalvakuntla Chandrashekar Rao (born 17 February 1954), commonly known by his initials KCR, is an Indian politician currently representing the Gajwel Assembly constituency and serving as the third leader of the opposition in the Telangana Legislative Assembly from 2023.
-He is the founder and leader of the Bharat Rashtra Samithi, a state party in India.
-After heading the Telangana Movement, he was the first Chief Minister of Telangana and held the position for almost 10 years.
-He is also served as leader of the house in assembly.
+Kalvakuntla Chandrashekar Rao (born 17 February 1954), commonly known as KCR, is an Indian politician currently representing the Gajwel Assembly constituency and who is first Chief Minister of Telangana who served for almost ten years.
+He is the founding leader of the Bharat Rashtra Samithi, a state party in India. serving as the third leader of the opposition in the Telangana Legislative Assembly from 2023.
+He is also the father of politicians Kalvakuntla Kavitha and K.Taraka Rama Rao.

 Early life

-Rao was born to Raghava Rao and Venkatamma on 17 February 1954 in Chintamadaka village, Hyderabad State (present-day Telangana).
-He is of the Velama caste.
+Rao was born to Raghava Rao and Venkatamma on 17 February 1954 in Chintamadaka, Hyderabad State (present-day Telangana).
+He is of the Padmanayaka Velama caste.
 Rao has nine sisters and one elder brother.
 He attained an MA degree in Telugu literature from Osmania University, Hyderabad.

 Political career

 Congress Party

 Rao started his career with the Youth Congress in Medak.
 He stood by Indira Gandhi after her defeat in the 1977 Lok Sabha polls.